 Live Music Now is a leader in the industry.
 It was one of the first to deliver evidence-based musical interventions and has delivered world-class programmes for over 40 years.
 The sector landscape is fragmented.
 There is excellent work occurring from a wide variety of sources, some focused on personalised music therapy which Live Music Now does not offer, others delivering performances and yet more offers from the outreach strands of major cultural organisations.
-It is critical that the sector comes together to offer a more joinedup approach, serving both communities and industry professionals.
+It is critical that the sector comes together to offer a more joined- up approach, serving both communities and industry professionals.
 Live Music Now feel that we have both a responsibility and an obligation to our communities and partners to assume a leadership stance by driving conversations, including others and shaping the agenda.
 This will be done through the following strands:

-Research - It is essential that we continue to drive and contribute to the evidence base surrounding the power and the use of music in facilitating meaningful change.
-We will partner with major institutions on this work, including the University of Roehampton, to understand the gaps in existing studies, develop new research projects and support pre-and post-doctoral researchers within our workforce.
+Research - It is essential that we continue to drive and contribute to cutting edge research defining the role of music in supporting health and social outcomes.
+We are partnering with major institutions on this work, including the University of Roehampton, Christ Church Canterbury University, Liverpool John Moores University and others, to understand the gaps in existing studies, develop new research projects and support pre-and post-doctoral researchers within our workforce.
 We firmly believe that this information is only of benefit when it is shared, so we will seek opportunities to present and share our findings, and act as a forum to exchange knowledge across our sector and the wider industry.

-- Adult Social Care Live Music Now leads the Musical Care Taskforce, focused on advocating for investment in music at the heart of person-centred care, recognising the opportunities and benefits this can bring to the core functions of the sector.
-We believe that meaningful, carefully-delivered music should play a key role in the transformation of Adult Social Care into a new model fit for the 21 st century, supporting efficiencies and growth whilst developing to meet the very real challenges at present. - Children & Young People and Levelling Up The newly-formed Women's Inequality and Access to Justice group sees Live Music Now step into the advocacy for the eradication of Women's Health Inequalities.
-This work is in combination with the Women's Budget Group, NHS Women and Maternity Services, UCL and other key stakeholders.
-We are advocating for developing the agency and political mobility of women through cultural initiatives including the Lullaby Project, a key evaluation outcome from the work at Carnegie Hall.

-Children & Young People and Education

-Whole-life creativity must begin in childhood

-and should be both a core part of our

-education system, and a valuable tool

-for teachers and education workforces.

-Live Music Now advocates for the value,

-importance, role, and use of music in

-schools, especially within special education

-school provision.
-We believe that a musical

-toolkit enhances both the teaching and

-learning experience, and we work with Music

-Education Hubs, schools, community music

-services and local authorities to widen

-access and develop music provision across
+- Adult Social Care Emerging from the findings of the Musical Care Taskforce, Live Music Now is developing a framework and Badge of Excellence supporting music at the heart of person centred care, recognising the opportunities and benefits this can bring to the core functions of the sector.
+We believe that meaningful, carefully-delivered music should play a key role in the transformation of Adult Social Care into a new model fit for the 21st century, supporting efficiencies and growth whilst developing to meet the very real challenges at present. - Communities and Levelling Up Live Music Now is taking a leadership role in addressing health inequalities in a cross sector approach.
+Working with Public Health, Local Authorities, the NHS and other key stakeholders we are convening discussions and innovation labs to bring creative and musical solutions to complex problems.
+This includes advocating for developing the agency and political mobility of women through cultural initiatives including the Lullaby Project (a key evaluation from the work at Carnegie Hall). - Children & Young People and Education Whole-life creativity must begin in childhood and should be both a core part of our education system, and a valuable tool for teachers and education workforces.
+Live Music Now advocates for the value, importance, role, and use of music in schools, especially within special education school provision.
+We believe that a musical toolkit enhances both the teaching and learning experience, and we work with Music Education Hubs, schools, community music services and local authorities to widen access and develop music provision across the UK.

-the UK.